nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 &nbsp;

 ## 3. Tables and capacity provisioning

-A key aspect for AWS DynamoDB is the creation and usage of tables and how to provision read and write capacity for operations on the data.
+A key aspect for AWS DynamoDB is the creation and usage of tables and its provisioning of read and write capacity for operations on the data.

-In the following chapter we will have a look at the table creation and show how to create a table in code using Amazon's Software Development Kit (SDK).
-Then we will look at the terms read- and write-capacity of the database and the different provisioning modes which are available to set capacity on the tables.
+The following chapter will demonstrate table creation using Amazon's Software Development Kit (SDK).
+This is followed by a detailed explanation of the terms “read-” and “write-capacity” of the database and the different provisioning modes, which determine the capacity of the tables.
 \
 &nbsp;